ankitmalpani/udacity-carnd-model-predictive-control/README.md

 Another such conversion was from miles/hour to meters/second
 - Also, this being the final project, I need to now go back and review how well the all the learnings from this term line up (This was mathematically a heavy term for me).
 That should definitely be quite exciting.

+### A Side Note:
+Fellow students and the community on slack and forums have been very helpful for this project and through out the term.

 ---

 ## Dependencies